kierrrr/DiUS-Coding-Challenge/README.md

 ```
 ## Project Structure
 ### File structure
 All the source files in the project are in the `/src` folder which also contains the list of products (`stock.ts`) in the store and the promotions (`promotions.ts`) that are currently happening.
-Typescript will only transpile the files in this folder (we don't need transpile tests!).
+Typescript will only transpile the files in this folder.
 \
 All the test files are located in the `/src` folder.
-The transpiled Javascript files are in the `/build/app.js` folder and the `app.js` file is used to run the project.
+The transpiled Javascript files are in the `/build` folder which contains the `app.js` file used to run the project.
 ### Architecture
-I have tried to integrate as many functional programming concepts in this application to avoid the pitfalls of OOP.
+I have integrated functional programming concepts in this application to avoid the pitfalls of OOP.
 I have used dependency injection and function composition to make the codebase more modular and allow for easy unit testing.
 \
-The challenge states that the pricing rules can change at any time so I've taken into account the following:
+The challenge states that the pricing rules (promotions/prices) can change at any time so I've taken into account the following:
 - All the products are stored in its own collection so its properties can be easily changed.
-- All promotions can be easily injected into the Checkout, allowing for different checkouts to have different promotions.
+- All promotions can be injected into the Checkout, allowing for different checkouts to have different promotions.
 - Each promotion has its own logic to implement the business rules.
-The function is then curried to apply and modify the checkout state for the promotion eligibility and its discounts or sales.
+The function then curries a checkout state to apply and modify the checkout instance for promotion eligibility and its discounts or sales.
-- Each checkout method can be injected into other classes if we ever wanted to reuse scan or checkout methods.
+- Each checkout method can be composed into other classes if we ever wanted to reuse scan or checkout methods.

 ## Tests
 `Jest v26.6.3` was the library I used to make tests but unfortunately some babel libraries were required to get the Jest tests to work with Typescript.